 Encryption mode Description Auto This is the recommended option.
 The Dominion KX II autonegotiates to the highest level of encryption possible.
+You must select Auto in order for the device and client to successfully negotiate the use of FIPS compliant algorithms.
 RC4 Secures user names, passwords and KVM data, including video transmissions using the RSA RC4 encryption method.
 This is a 128-bit Secure Sockets Layer (SSL) protocol that provides a private communications channel between the Dominion KX II device and the Remote PC during initial connection authentication.
+If you enable FIPS 140-2 mode and RC4 has been selected, you will receive an error message.
+RC4 is not available while in FIPS 140-2 mode.
 AES-128 The Advanced Encryption Standard (AES) is a National Institute of Standards and Technology specification for the encryption of electronic data.
 128 is the key length.
 When AES-128 is specified, be certain that your browser supports it, otherwise you will not be able to connect.
-See Checking Your Browser for AES Encryption (on page 186) for more information.
+See Checking Your Browser for AES Encryption (on page 191) for more information.
 AES-256 The Advanced Encryption Standard (AES) is a National Institute of Standards and Technology specification for the encryption of electronic data.
 256 is the key length.
 When AES-256 is specified, be certain that your browser supports it, otherwise you will not be able to connect.
-See Checking Your Browser for AES Encryption (on page 186) for more information.
+See Checking Your Browser for AES Encryption (on page 191) for more information.